 If you’re looking to rent an apartment or are applying for a new job, a background check will almost certainly be a part of the process.

-Background screening can involve different types of searches that largely depend on the purpose of the investigation and the person that requests it.
-They also vary widely due to provisions in the Fair Credit Reporting Act (FCRA), which regulates some of these checks, but not all.
+Background screening can involve different types of searches and the information they show will depend on the purpose of the investigation and the person that requests it.
+They can also vary widely due to provisions in the Fair Credit Reporting Act (FCRA), which regulates some of these checks, but not all.

 Read on to learn more about what a background check is, the searches it can include and how you can deal with potentially adverse information that may arise.